DeSciL/Qualtrics/Panel/Panel.md

 This will generate the final code file "Survey1-Codes.csv" you have to submit to DeSciL staff.

+### 6. Dispay exit codes

+Turkers arrive on your survey with one of the lins in Survey1-AccessCodes.csv.
+At the end of the survey you have to display a message on the check-out page that contains the exit code.

+- See file [Checkout](Checkout.md) for instructions to setup a 'Custom end of survey message'.

 ### Misc

-- See script [QualtricsPanel.ps1](QualtricsPanel.ps1) for details how to create a panel.
-- See file [Checkout](Checkout.md) for instructions to setup a 'Custom end of survey message'.
 - See file Factorial (tba) for instructions to setup a panel with predefined factorial designs.